IkbalYesiltas/hotel-demand-analysis/README.md

 ## Bonus: Machine Learning model to predict whether a reservation will be cancelled or not (see code for further description)
 ### Correlations and Approach
-Since being cancelled is kind of a category, a <b>Classification Algorithms</b> is likely a good fit!
+Since being cancelled is kind of a category, a <b>Classification Algorithms</b> is likely a good fit (expected to have higher accuracy than other models)!
-Multiple models would be an appropiate choice, I have decided on the <b>Random Forest algorithm</b>, since it combines the simplicity of decision trees with sample flexibility and thus yielding more accuracy!
+Multiple models would be an appropiate choice, for starters, I have decided on the <b>Decision Tree algorithm</b>, because of its simplicity!
 ### Preprocessing the dataset for the model
 Not all columns are included in the training set, as some are very insignficantly correlated to is_cancelled.
 To train the model with the data, its categorical values must first be encoded into numerical ones.
 For this step, I simply used the get_dummies function from the pandas library that executes the job.
-### Standard model training
+### Decision Tree
-Training the model with the standard portions of 70% Training and 30% Test returned an accuracy score of roughly `86.9%`.
+Training the model with the standard portions of 70% Training and 30% Test returned an accuracy score of roughly `82.23%`.
-### KFolds and Cross Validation
+### KFolds Cross Validation and Random Forest and Logistic Regression
-To improve the accuracy, I tried the KFolds partitioning and cross validation.
-The improvement was, however, marginally small, with the accuracy score being `87,2%`
+To improve the accuracy, I tried the Random Forest Algorithm, that adds sample flexibility to the Decision Tree and therefore should yield an higher accuracy.And with `84,53%` it is indeed more precise. <br>
+To validate the previous assumption that classification algorithms are a better fit, I also trained a Logistic Regression model to showcase the difference by cross validation. <br> LR returned a score of `80,55%`, which was expectedly smaller than that of RF.